Marrying someone with a Green Card or US Citizenship is the easiest way to get a Green Card. However, it can take a long time.

 2. Concurrent filing with the USCIS

-It involves two steps.
+The K-1 process involves two steps.
 The first is to file Form I-485, an application to register permanent residence or adjust status, and it only takes one month.
 The second one is the interview and approval, which takes approximately 10-13 months to issue the green card.

 Getting a green card is not a quick process.
 At first, the entire process may seem intimidating, but everything will go smoothly with proper planning and a little patience.
-However, it is essential to gain as much information as possible before getting started, using reliable online resources, or talking to an immigration attorney.
+First, however, it is essential to gain as much information as possible before getting started, using reliable online resources, or talking to an immigration attorney.